apoorvanand/user-matching-campaign/README.md

 Categorization of users is done based on corpuses of in the `corpus` directory.
 Each file is a  collection of words that are associate with that category.
 (In practice, a set of titles or paragraphs about that topic.)
 The corpuses are initialized at server startup time.

-When matching, the tool find the last N tweets from a user and runs a matching algorithm against each corpus.
+When matching, the tool finds the last N tweets from a user and runs a matching algorithm against each corpus.
 The category with the strongest match is then chosen as the user's category for later user-user matching.

 Filtering offensive words
 ----------